 - Soya contains goitrogens, substances that block the synthesis of thyroid hormones and interfere with iodine metabolism.

 - Soya contains phytates which bind to metal ions, preventing the absorption of certain minerals including calcium, magnesium, iron and zinc, all of which are essential for our horses biochemistry.

 Beggars belief I know.
 For so many reasons.

-So let's go back to the beginning, way before the mass-production of processed feedbags which have done nothing but make our horses sicker, and remind ourselves of what we should actually be feeding our horses, in What we feed has to be right.
+So let's go back to the beginning, way before the mass-production of processed feedbags which have done nothing but make our horses sicker, and remind ourselves of what we should actually be feeding our horses.